 Why is the title tag so important for SEO?

-As mentioned earlier, the contents of this tag is your potential users first engagement with your website.
-Having a great title means you’re more likely to get a greater CTR, and making sure the title is relevant to your pages content will help to ensure a low bounce rate.
+As mentioned earlier, the contents of this tag are your potential user’s first engagement with your website.
+Having a great title means you’re more likely to get a greater CTR, and making sure the title is relevant to the content of your page will help to ensure a low bounce rate.

 To keep your content relevant and in line with the title, keep some of the following in mind: